 We maintain an employee stock purchase plan.
-Generally, all eligible employees, including our named executive officers, employed by us or by any of our participating affiliates, may participate in our 2017 Employee Stock Purchase Plan (2017 ESPP) and may contribute through payroll deductions up to 15% of their eligible compensation for the purchase of our common stock under the 2017 ESPP.
+Generally, all eligible employees, including our named executive officers, employed by us or by any of our participating affiliates, may participate in our 2017 Employee Stock Purchase Plan (2017 ESPP) and may contribute through payroll deductions up to 15% of their eligible compensation for the purchase of our common stock under the 2017 ESPP, subject to certain limitations.
 Unless otherwise determined by our Board of Directors or Compensation Committee, the purchase price per share of our common stock under the 2017 ESPP is 85% of the lesser of the average of the high and low sales price of our common stock on (i) the first trading day of the relevant offering period and (ii) the last trading day of the relevant offering period.
 No employee may purchase shares of our common stock in any calendar year under the 2017 ESPP having an aggregate fair market value in excess of \$25,000, determined as of the first trading day of the offering period.
-For the offering period ended June 30, 2021, Mr. Miller purchased 6,038 shares under the 2017 ESPP at a per share purchase price of \$2.72.
+For the offering period ended June 30, 2022, Mr. Miller and Mr. Marino purchased 14,170 and 14,160 shares, respectively, under the 2017 ESPP at a per share purchase price of \$1.50.